Do I need a filling?

-You can maintain the natural aesthetics of your smile with a compo-site tooth-coloured filling.
+You can maintain the natural aesthetics of your smile with a tooth coloured composite filling.
 There are various materials available which can make up a filling, but it’s a composite filling which provides the closest match with your teeth’s natural appearance.
 These can be used on teeth which have been fractured or have been damaged from decay, and can also be used cosmetically, such as for removing gaps from between teeth or repairing chips.

 When filling a cavity which has been created due to decay, the in-fected area is cleaned out, then filled.
 The material is placed directly in the cavity or onto the tooth, where it will set.
 Further damage is prevented by filling the hole and stopping bacteria from spreading further into the tooth.